 What does “Number changed to Primary” mean on my iPhone?

-Newer iPhone models like the iPhone XS, XS Max and XR support dual SIM feature (nano SIM and eSIM).
+Newer iPhone models like the iPhone XS, XS Max, and XR support dual SIM feature (nano SIM and eSIM).
 This useful feature lets you use two numbers at once.
-The dual-SIM capabilities is what cause this problem.
+The dual-SIM capabilities is what causes this problem.
 It labels one SIM as primary, and the other as secondary.